pythonindia/inpycon-blog/content/blog/2021/announcing-inkind-sponsors-first.md

 But, due to popular demand, we have decided to have some InKind sponsors to improve our attendees' experience of the conference from home.

-We are very excited to announce  IBM Quantum, <span>Fulfil.IO</span>, and DeepSource as our first 3 In-Kind sponsors.
+We are very excited to announce DeepSource, EPAM, <span>Fulfil.IO</span>, and IBM Quantum as our first 4 In-Kind sponsors.

 ## DeepSource